Ask a Librarian

 Even peer-reviewed journals have content that is not scholarly, such as:

 Read more search tips about Discover on the list of PDF tutorials

-- use the filters in the left-hand column to find fewer, better articles
+- use the facets in the right-hand column to find fewer, better articles

-- change the date range of publication, so you see only recent articles
+- change the date range of publications to see only recent articles

 - remember: more search words = fewer articles